arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 	* integer data, stored in 64 bits (8 bytes)
 	* minimum value : `-9223372036854775808`
 	* maximum value : `9223372036854775807`

-These integer data types can also `unsigned`, meaning they do not have a bit denoting whether they're positive or negative and are assumed to be non-negative.
-As a tradeoff for the loss of the ability to encode negative numbers, the maximum values double.

-For instance, an `unsigned byte` variable would use 8 bits (1 byte) just like a `byte` variable, but the `unsigned byte` would have a minimum value of `0` and a maximum value of `255`.

 Two of the remaining four primitive data types are numberical.
 They are not for storing integer data, but for storing **floating point** data, i.e. (positive or negative) numbers with non-whole parts.
 These two data types are: